-In planning and performing our audit of the financial statements, we considered Food Bank of Northeast Louisiana, Inc.'s internal control over financial reporting to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Food Bank of Northeast Louisiana, Inc.'s internal control.
+In planning and performing our audit of the financial statements, we considered Food Bank of Northeast Louisiana, Inc.'s internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Food Bank of Northeast Louisiana, Inc.'s internal control.
 Accordingly, we do not express an opinion on the effectiveness of Food Bank of Northeast Louisiana, Inc.'s internal control.